jbsparrow/CyberDropDownloader/docs/getting-started/README.md

 ## Installing Cyberdrop-DL</a>

 There are two ways to install Cyberdrop-DL.
 The first is the easy method, where you simply download the start scripts.
-The start scrips will automatically install a compatible python version and then install Cyberdrop-DL.
+The start scripts will automatically install a compatible python version and then install Cyberdrop-DL.

 The second method is installing cyberdrop-dl directly from pypi using `uv`, `pipx` or `pip`